 Foreign businesses with activities in Norway are required to report their assignments and employees to Norwegian tax authorities.
 The report is filed through an online portal, or by completing and submitting a paper form called RF-1199 for reporting of contract and RF-1198 for reporting of employees.

 The purpose of the reporting requirement is to make sure that the tax authorities receive information about all contracts and subcontracts awarded to enterprises resident abroad, as well as information about all employees working on the contracts.
 Generally, this obligation applies if the contract is executed in the following scenarios:

-- On a site for building and assembly work in Norway, or
+- On a site for building and assembly work in Norway.

-- On a site that is under the client’s control in Norway, or
+- On a site under the client's control in Norway.

 - On the Norwegian continental shelf.